modmore/docs/en/01_Commerce/v1/75_Developer/03_Products.md

 - `commerce.resourceproduct.name_field`: defaults to `pagetitle`, used for the product name.
 - `commerce.resourceproduct.description_field`: defaults to `description`, used for the product description.
 - `commerce.resourceproduct.price_field`: defaults to `tv.price` (a TV with the key of price), used for filling the product price.
 Remember this needs to be defined in cents!
+- `commerce.resourceproduct.stock_field`: defaults to `tv.stock` (a TV with the key of stock) that maintains the stock level.

 Aside from the methods available on the `comProduct` object, the `comResourceProduct` also exposes the following methods: